surprisetalk/chirp/readme.md

     :: ' 0          | '' 4 4
     || ' 2          | '' 2 2
     :: ' 0          | '' 4 4

+TODO: Actually, I don't like "next instrument" notation.
+TODO: It would be better if we optimized for arrangements.

+    bass
+    = sine |> octave -4

+    A
+    = bass  [ ' 0 ]
+    | flute [ ' 4 ]

+    A*4